A Fun Course to Enjoy, But Don't Mistake Fun For Easy!

-Pros: (2.130 Rating) A brand new course with two opposing styled nines.
+Pros: (2.404 Rating) (REVISED - replayed late September 2017) A brand new course with two opposing styled nines.
 The front nine is an open layout with a few 400 footers.
 The back nine is full of wooded ace runs with a few nice shot shaping opportunities.
 I could see a young bomber crushing an old vet in the beginning of this layout only to watch his lead fall apart at the end.

 - ACEABILITY - There are several technical chip shot ace runs on this course.
 The run of holes (13-17) specifically stands out where the average hole length is 180 feet.
 Not quite as many ace runs as nearby Ferry or Morgan, but the locals will begin to rack-em up here.

 - CHAINS - Brand spanking new, blue power coated MachV's.
 What a wonderful basket to throw at.

 - SHOT SHAPING - The back nine has a few real nice plays.
 Hole (18), easily my favorite shot, is a narrowing 300 foot fairway with the basket cutting left at the end.
 In addition, several of the shorter shots have to be on slightly angled precise lines to provide the best angle to attack the basket from.